 By Roberta M. Dwyer, DVM, MS, DACVPM

-The causative agents for diarrhea can be bacteria, viruses, parasites, non-infectious causes or conditions such as lactose intolerance, or "foal heat" diarrhea.
+Foal diarrhea can be caused by viruses, bacteria, parasites, and non-infectious conditions such as lactose intolerance, or "foal heat" diarrhea.
 Foal heat diarrhea is due to normal physiological changes in the foal’s gut and usually occurs seven to 12 days after birth.
-Infectious agents that can cause diarrhea include rotavirus, Salmonella, clostridial organisms, Rhodococcus equi, Lawsonia intracellularis and some parasites.
+Infectious agents that can cause diarrhea include rotavirus, Salmonella, clostridial organisms, Lawsonia intracellularis and some parasites.
 However, when it comes to diagnosing diarrhea, it can be difficult to pinpoint a specific cause.
-If infectious diarrhea has been diagnosed in a foal, that foal should be isolated from other foals to prevent spread of the infection.
+If infectious diarrhea has been diagnosed in a foal, it should be isolated from other foals to prevent spread of the infection.

-One of the main factors that predisposes a foal to develop infectious diarrhea is if the foal received enough high quality colostrum.
-Colostrum contains antibodies that fight off the viruses and bacteria the new foal faces in the first few weeks of life.
-A blood test done by your veterinarian at 12-18 hours of age will indicate if the foal nursed enough quality colostrum.
+High-quality colostrum is critical to the health of foals.
+Colostrum contains antibodies that fight off the viruses and bacteria the new foal faces in the first months of life.
+A blood test done by a veterinarian at 12-18 hours of age will indicate if the foal nursed enough quality colostrum.

 The first 18 hours of the foal’s life are critical when it comes to the absorption of colostrum.
 It is during that window of opportunity that the foal’s gastrointestinal system can absorb the antibodies found in the colostrum.
 The mare produces antibodies against bacteria and viruses by vaccination or exposure to these organisms in her environment.
 These antibodies are the primary protection a foal has against harmful germs.